Beastwick18/genshin-real-time-notes/README.md

 </p>

 # 🛠️ Installing (pre-built binaries)
-- Download the [latest .zip release](https://github.com/Beastwick18/genshin-real-time-notes/releases/latest) from the releases tab.
+- Download the [latest .exe release](https://github.com/Beastwick18/genshin-real-time-notes/releases/latest) from the releases tab for `stamina.exe`, `resin.exe`, or `charge.exe` for Genshin, Honkai: Star-Rail, or Zenless Zone Zero respectively.
 - Ensure you have [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2?form=MA13LH#download) installed.
   - Select "Evergreen Standalone Installer"
   - WebView2 comes pre-installed on Windows 11, so you may not have to install it.
 - Extract this to wherever you would like it to be installed.
-- Run either `resin.exe` for Genshin, or `stamina.exe` for Honkai: Star-Rail.
+- Run either `resin.exe` for Genshin, `stamina.exe` for Honkai: Star-Rail, or `charge.exe` for Zenless Zone Zero.
 - A login window should appear prompting you to login to your Hoyolab account.

 # 🍪 Logging in to Hoyolab